Ry-F3/holdu/README.md

 <br>

-* Please note that the design layout code was reused from the Code Institute walkthrough project.
-However, an image was sourced to fit the application from [Storyset](https://storyset.com/illustration).
+* Please be aware that while the design layout code was borrowed from the Code Institute walkthrough project, an image was sourced from [Storyset](https://storyset.com/illustration) to suit the application.
+I utilized Photoshop to edit the image, to ensure color consistency with my application.

 </details>